mitzyg25-mags/ai-customer-operations-assistant/learning_notes.md

 ## Project Status

-This is a small personal learning experiment rather than a production system.
+This is a small personal learning experiment.

-The examples are fictional and contain no real customer, shipment, or company information.
+The examples are fictional and do not contain real information.